 '''

+Move a wheel stack from the left to the middle.

+robot_pick(LEFT)

+robot_release(MIDDLE)

 Move a wheel stack from the right to the left.

 robot_pick(RIGHT)

 robot_release(LEFT)

 Move a wheel stack from the middle to the right.

 robot_pick(MIDDLE)

 robot_release(RIGHT)

 '''